Home Equity Calculator: How To Calculate Your Home Equity In Canada

 Home Equity Loans

-A home equity loan, which is also referred to as a second mortgage, is a type of loan that allows you to borrow against your home’s equity.
+A home equity loan, also referred to as a second mortgage, is a type of loan that allows you to borrow against your home’s equity.
 You can borrow up to 80% of your home’s value, less your mortgage balance.
 Like a traditional loan, you are given a lump sum of money, which you must then repay via fixed installments over a specific loan term.

 HELOCs